Stanhope House (United States): Later years and revival (1980s–2025)

 The venue experienced a decline in the 1980s but saw a resurgence in later decades.
 It expanded its musical offerings to include genres such as rock, indie, hip-hop, and comedy.
 In addition to music, it operated as a restaurant and beer garden.

-Closure
+Closure and legacy (2025)

 The Stanhope House officially closed in 2025.
 On August 1, 2025, the closure was confirmed by news outlets, following an announcement that the venue had ceased operations on July 30, 2025.
 The closing followed previous concerns about the potential sale and redevelopment of the property.
 A community group, "Save the Stanhope House," had formed to try and prevent the closure.

-Legacy

 The Stanhope House is considered a significant cultural landmark for its longevity and its role in reflecting various musical eras, particularly the blues-rock era.
 Its history also includes numerous reports of paranormal activity, with staff and visitors describing unexplained occurrences.